 - 1 semester in Mathematics (preferably Statistics, although not required)

-- Overall Grade Point Average of 2.3 cumulative from all colleges/universities attended.
+- Overall Grade Point Average of at least 2.3 cumulative from all colleges/universities attended.

-- Science Grade Point Average of 2.5 calculated from the required courses listed above.
+- Science Grade Point Average of at least 2.5 calculated from the required courses listed above.

 Non-Academic Requirements for Admission